DMDX

 will return the time the most recent clock on

-occurred since the first clock on in the item file, otherwise it is since
+occurred since the first clock on in the item file, otherwise it is the time since

 the item file commenced execution.